adcoin-project/AdCoin/README.md

 - Fast transactions featuring guaranteed zero confirmation transactions, we call it _SwiftX_.
 - Decentralized blockchain voting utilizing Masternode technology to form a DAO.
 The blockchain will distribute monthly treasury funds based on successful proposals submitted by the community and voted on by the DAO.

+The AdCoin pre-mine will be used for a coin-swap on January 22, 2019.

 More information at [getadcoin.com](http://www.getadcoin.com) Visit our ANN thread at [BitcoinTalk](https://bitcointalk.org/index.php?topic=2029739.0)

 ### Coin Specs